alireza-abarian786/alireza-abarian786/README.md

 <br />

 ## About My
-- 💻 Currently busy learning and training
+- 💻 Currently, I am busy learning and training
 - 👨‍💻 Computer software student
 - 🌍 A resident of Razavi Khorasan province
 - ❤️ Interested in programming and design